leticianakajima/machine_learning_a1/README.md

 # machine_learning_a1
-learning to get summary statistics from data and comparing 2 datasets.
-Implementing decision trees, producing training &amp; testing error curves and calculating the cost of fitting a decision tree
+Learning to get summary statistics from data and comparing 2 datasets.
+Implementing decision trees, producing training &amp; testing error curves and calculating the cost of fitting a decision tree.

 Files: